 The dramatic slowdown in the economic activities and volatility in fuel prices contributed to a significant decline in the highway fuel consumption rate in the state.
 As illustrated in the graph above, the percentage decline of fuel consumption, particularly diesel, from 2007 to 2010 signifies the impact of the economic recession.
 The consumption rate rebounded starting in FY 2013.
-In FY 2014, diesel and gasoline consumption both increased compared to FY 2013.
+In FY 2015, diesel and gasoline consumption both continued to increase compared to FY 2014.